On finitely stable domains: Abstract

-Among other results, we prove the following: \begin{enumerate} \item An integral domain $R$ is stable and one-dimensional if and only if $R$ is finitely stable and Mori.
+We prove that an integral domain $R$ is stable and one-dimensional if and only if $R$ is finitely stable and Mori.
 If $R$ satisfies these two equivalent conditions, then each overring of $R$ also satisfies these conditions and it is $2$-$v$-generated.
+We also prove that if $R$ is an Archimedean stable domain such that $R^\prime$ is local, then $R$ is one-dimensional and so Mori.